lbuk/portfolio-website/_portfolio/Equiparate.markdown

 </div>

 <div class="col three caption">
-	Charting sites with an equal number of dwellings using equiparate.
+	Comparing sites with an equal number of dwellings using equiparate and heatmaps.
 </div>